 Fastest way to get to Koh Phangan: Fly to Chumpon /Surat thani/Koh Samui and take the ferry.
 Lomprayah have the fastest service.

-One thing to be aware of in Koh Samui is that flights are generally expensive because the budget airlines cannot fly to Samui as it is owned by Bangkok Airways.
+The airport in Koh Samui is owned by Bangkok Airways so the flights will always be expensive compared to Thailand’s budget airlines.
 However, the airport looks like the garden of a 5 star hotel and is worth seeing.
 Occasionally cheap flights with Thai Smile can be found.

-Best Thailand Island for: resorts, families and couples
+Best Thailand Island for families: luxury resorts, families and couples

 Cheapest way to get to Koh Samui: Sleeper train/night bus to Surat thani, bus to pier and then ferry.
 You can buy all inclusive tickets from this website